nandarwin19/Headphones/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Install dependencies by running `npm install`.
+3. create .env in BACKEND and add mongoDB url.
-4. Update the MongoDB connection string in `app.js` to point to your MongoDB database.
+4. Install dependencies by running npm install in each folder - frontend, backend, and admin.
-5. To initiate the backend server, execute node index.js within the project directory.
+5. To initiate the backend server, execute `node index.js` within the project directory.
 The server will default to port 4000.
-For both frontend and admin tasks, utilize "npm run dev".
+For both frontend and admin folders, run "npm run dev".

 ## Dependencies